 Article V – NOMINATION AND ELECTION OF OFFICERS AND EXECUTIVE COUNCIL

 Section 1.
 Election of Officers.
-The chair-elect, treasurer and secretary shall be elected by the executive council by majority vote at its annual meeting to be held at the annual meeting of The Florida Bar.
+The chair-elect, secretary, treasurer and vice-treasurer shall be elected by the executive council by majority vote at its annual meeting to be held at the annual meeting of The Florida Bar.

 Section 2.
 Election of Executive Council.
 Nominations of the members of the executive council shall be submitted by the nominating committee.
 The nominating committee shall consist of the chair, chair-elect and the immediate past 2 chairs.
 Election will be by secret ballot and shall be elected by the majority of those in attendance at the annual section meeting.

 Section 3.
 Vacancies.
 If at any time during a term of office an officer or a member of the executive council, such office shall become permanently vacant by reason of death, resignation, ineligibility or other reason, such office shall be filled for the balance of such term by vote of the executive council at the next meeting of the executive council unless otherwise provided herein.